tj-tusharjain/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-migration-oracle-database-at-azure.md

 The data migration process distinct between physical and logical migration.
 The logical migration is a method for migrating databases where data and schemas are extracted, transformed, and loaded into the target database.
 It is particularly useful for scenarios where you need to migrate across different architectures, database versions, or platforms.
 This approach includes Data Pump and GoldenGate.
 The physical migration involves moving the entire database as-is at the storage or datafile level from a source system to a target system.
 The database structure remains unchanged.
 It's ideal when moving to a system with the same database version and compatible architecture.
 Tools used for this scenario are RMAN and Data Guard.
-Please revist [Oracle logical online migration](https://www.oracle.com/a/otn/docs/database/zdm-logical-online-migration-to-oracle-at-azure.pdf) for further guidance.
+Please revisit [Oracle logical online migration](https://www.oracle.com/a/otn/docs/database/zdm-logical-online-migration-to-oracle-at-azure.pdf) for further guidance.

 ## Data migration approach